near/nearcore/README.md

 ## Development Status

-This project is currently under heavy development toward MainNet launch.

 We are using [ZenHub](https://zenhub.com) to manage the development process.
 You can either login on their website or [install ZenHub extension](https://www.zenhub.com/extension) to see additional information right on Github.

 For the high-level roadmap, checkout [Chain&Middleware's roadmap](https://app.zenhub.com/workspaces/chainmiddleware-5cea2bcf78297c385cf0ec81/roadmap).